zhong-macklin/MineSweeper/docs/UserManual/UserManual.md

 ### Objective
 The objectives of the game are to mark all mines with flags and flip all the squares on the grid without flipping any squares with mines.
 ### Controlling the game
 The game is based on rows and columns, where rows are represented by numbers and columns are represented by letters.
-To interact with the game, the user must input a letter inspect(i), flag(f), unflag(u), quit(q), followed by a set of coordinates.
-The coordinates are in the format (letter,number).
+To interact with the game, the user must input a letter i(inspect), f(flag), u(unflag), q(quit).
+Letters i,f, and u must be followed by a set of coordinates in the format (letter,number).
+An example of interacting with the game would be the command "i b5".
+This prompts the application to inspect the square that corresponds with the coordinate "b5".

 *Describe how the user actually plays the game.  **Strongly** consider including screenshots by adding an image file to the `images` subfolder and referring to it as in the example below.
 Remember to `git add/commit/push` the image files!*